Moya.Studio: In the beginning

 Tony, dressed for his photo in the tiniest scarf.

 It was then that I began to consider making designs not only for the labels but for the fabrics to create the scarves.
 What a pivotal moment this was for me as an artist!
-Creating products from digital designs was not something I had ever imagined myself doing but it changed my life.
+Creating products from surface designs was not something I had ever imagined myself doing but it changed my life.

 And the search for fabric printers/manufacturers was on.